TABC and Food Handler $15.99

 Food Managers are going to have to start enforcing proper hand washing.

-The most important method in preventing the transmission of food borne or blood borne pathogens, to yourselves or others is proper hand washing!!
-Quit spreading shit around people.
-That’s gross and irresponsible.
-Being a food service professional requires doing the job right.
+The most important method in preventing the transmission of food borne or blood borne pathogens, to yourselves or others is proper hand washing!!!!!!!!!!
+Don’t spread shit around.

 This is the City of Austin Health Department page relating to Food Handler Training and Certifications: